Results of the 2003 Swedish euro referendum: National results

-Results by region
+Results by greater region

 Parliamentary constituency results

-Although blank votes, unlike in Riksdag elections counted towards the total, these tables only list yes and no votes, hence the total number being below 100%.
+Although blank votes, unlike in Riksdag elections counted towards the total, these tables only list yes and no votes.
 Full results for blank votes are available at the Electoral Agency's website.
 While European Parliament elections are counted through counties, the nominal constituencies for the Riksdag extend to national referendums.
 Regardless, results were published both at constituency and county levels.
 "Votes" also denotes invalid ones.